rishabshalla/Digital_Clock/README.md

 # Digital Clock

-An app which shows time and also let user set reminders for the day and show a picture related to task accordingly.
+An app that shows time and allows the user to set reminders for the day and show a picture related to the task accordingly.

 Hosted URL: https://rishabshalla.github.io/Digital_Clock/